idarolti/PhysaliaSexChrom/Day3/Day3_Practical_01_KmerAnalyses.md

 cut -f 9 picta_kmers.assoc.tab | grep -v 'P' | sort -g | head -1
 ```

+This might take some time, and should results in the value 0.000532
-Edit the command for the p-value output from the step above
+Edit the command for the p-value output from the step above.

 ```
 awk '$9 <= P' picta_kmers.assoc.tab > picta_most_significant_assoc.tab